 - At least two members are experts from abroad.

-- Holds a meeting (summoned by the editor-in-chief) at least twice a year.
+- Holds a meeting (summoned by the executive editor) at least twice a year.

 - The EB is quorate if there are at least six members present at the meeting.

 Purview of the Editorial Board of the Annals of the Náprstek Museum:

 - Making comments on the contributions, if needed (the commentary may be delivered by mail).